Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-1-5-broker-htb.md

 (local) pwncat$
 ```

-After cloning the PoC I edited the XML to be my private IP and port, then hosted in locally using `python3 -m http.server`.
+After cloning the PoC I edited the XML to be my private IP and port, then hosted it locally using `python3 -m http.server`.

 I then ran the PoC: